-All bees are vulnerable to many chemicals used to control insects, pathogens and weeds.
-If insecticides are applied, select those that give effective control but pose the least danger to bees (see Table 4, starting on page 16, in https://catalog.extension.oregonstate.edu/sites/catalog/files/project/pdf/pnw591.pdf, chapter F Insect Control tables in this guide, or Tables D1-D3 in the Mader handbook listed above).
+All bees are vulnerable to many chemicals used to control insects, pathogens, and weeds.
+If insecticides are applied, select those that give effective control but pose the least danger to bees (see chapter F Insect Control tables in this guide, or Tables D1-D3 in the Mader handbook listed above).
 Apply pesticides at dusk when the bees are not actively foraging and avoid spraying crops adjacent to foraging bees.
 Give the beekeeper a 48 hour notice so that precautions can be taken to protect the hives.